-- · drinking and municipal water supply
+- drinking and municipal water supply

 - irrigation

+- industrial water supply

+- water quality assessment

+- drought management

 - fisheries

 - hydropower production

 - shipping

-- industrial water supply

 - discharge of effluents (incl. cooling water)

 - recreation

 These objectives of water resource management and use functions of the water system are linked to the type of data that is needed from the Hydrological Information System, which is outlined (as an example) in Table 3.1.